-An eligible recipient will be considered informed only if all the conditions described in this section are met.
+An eligible beneficiary will be considered informed only if all the conditions described in this section are met.

-The professional who obtains the consent for the sterilization procedure must offer to answer any questions the recipient may have concerning the procedure, provide a copy of the consent form, and orally give all of the following information or advice to the recipient:
+The professional who obtains the consent for the sterilization procedure must offer to answer any questions the beneficiary may have concerning the procedure, provide a copy of the consent form, and orally give all of the following information or advice to the beneficiary:

-- The recipient is free to withhold or withdraw consent to the procedure at any time before the sterilization without affecting the right to future care or treatment and without loss or withdrawal of any federal benefits to which the recipient might be otherwise entitled. - The recipient is provided a description of available alternative methods of family planning and birth control.
-Recipient is informed that sterilization is considered irreversible. - The recipient is provided a thorough explanation of the specific sterilization procedure to be performed. - The recipient is given a full description of the discomforts and risks that may accompany or follow the procedure, including an explanation of the type and possible effects of any anesthetic to be used. - The sterilization will not be performed for at least 30 days, except under the circumstances specified under the subtitle "Exceptions to Sterilization Policy".
+- 1. The beneficiary is free to withhold or withdraw consent to the procedure at any time before the sterilization without affecting the right to future care or treatment and without loss or withdrawal of any federal benefits to which the beneficiary might be otherwise entitled; - 2.
+The beneficiary is provided a description of available alternative methods of family planning and birth control.
+Beneficiary is informed that sterilization is considered irreversible; - 3.
+The beneficiary is provided a thorough explanation of the specific sterilization procedure to be performed; - 4.
+The beneficiary is given a full description of the discomforts and risks that may accompany or follow the procedure, including an explanation of the type and possible effects of any anesthetic to be used; and - 5.
+The sterilization will not be performed for at least 30 days, except under the circumstances specified under the subtitle "Exceptions to Sterilization Policy".

-Suitable arrangements were made to ensure that the information specified above was effectively communicated to any recipient who is blind, deaf, or otherwise disabled.
+Suitable arrangements were made to ensure that the information specified above was effectively communicated to any beneficiary who is blind, deaf, or otherwise disabled.

-An interpreter was provided if the recipient did not understand the language used on the consent form or the language used by the person obtaining consent.
+An interpreter was provided if the beneficiary did not understand the language used on the consent form or the language used by the person obtaining consent.

-The recipient to be sterilized was permitted to have a witness of his or her choice present when consent was obtained.
+The beneficiary to be sterilized was permitted to have a witness of his or her choice present when consent was obtained.

-Informed consent must not be obtained while the recipient is in labor or childbirth, seeking to obtain or obtaining an abortion, or under the influence of alcohol or other substances that affect the recipient's state of awareness.
+Informed consent must not be obtained while the beneficiary is in labor or childbirth, seeking to obtain or obtaining an abortion, or under the influence of alcohol or other substances that affect the beneficiary's state of awareness.

-The recipient must be given the consent form by the physician or clinic.
+The beneficiary must be given the consent form by the physician or clinic.
 All blanks on the form must be completed and the following individuals must sign the form:

-- The recipient to be sterilized; - The interpreter, if one was provided; - The hospital professional who obtained the consent; and - The physician who performed the sterilization procedure.
+- 1. The beneficiary to be sterilized; - 2.
+The interpreter, if one was provided; - 3.
+The hospital professional who obtained the consent; and - 4.
+The physician who performed the sterilization procedure.
 (If the physician who performs the sterilization procedure is the one who also obtained the consent, the physician must sign both statements).